Reading Room services

 Who can visit the Reading Room?

-- From 26 April research visits to the Reading Room will be possible for University of Aberdeen staff and students.
+- From 26 April research visits to the Reading Room have been possible for University of Aberdeen staff and students.

 What materials are available in the Reading Room?